During your studies

 The current timetables for your degree programme are available on the central site: Stundenpläne

-Once you have identified your programme and semester on the table (all abbreviations are listed under Glossary), you can generate a personalised timetable.
+Once you have identified your program and semester on the table (all abbreviations are listed under Glossary), you can generate a personalized timetable.

 As an exchange student, you’ll probably attend courses from different semesters.
 In this case, you can consult Alle Fächer to find the courses on your Learning Agreement.

-You should familiarise yourself with the venues as soon as possible.
+You should familiarize yourself with the venues as soon as possible.

 Campus Map